 - Your car is on a long-term lease

 If one of the above applies to you, then you may well decide to get GAP insurance.
 In these circumstances, the risk level is high if your car is stolen or written off, and you may be put in a tricky financial position where you lose out on a lot of money for something that is essentially not your fault!
 In these situations, you'll most probably wish you had paid that little bit extra to cover your back.
 However, some dealers offer an instant replacement for cars under 12 months old, so look out for that, as you may not need it in the first year anyway - you can always get it later!

 Where can I buy GAP insurance?

-Many providers offer GAP insurance, including dealerships and online brokers, however waiting until the last minute may mean you miss out on the best possible deal, as some dealerships hike up the price so they make a good margin.
+To get the most out of this insurance cover, see to it that you put in the effort to know the best insurers around to find GAP insurance deals that suit you best.
+Many providers offer GAP insurance, including dealerships and online brokers.
+However, waiting until the last minute may mean you miss out on the best possible deal, as some dealerships hike up the price, so they make a good margin.
 You could potentially save hundreds of pounds by shopping around a bit.
-Many online providers will give you a quick quote, and that gives you information in order to compare.
+Many online providers will give you a quick quote that gives you the information in order to compare.